krafit/wp-gitlab-updater/readme.md

 You can use this as a WordPress plugin (for example, if you have multiple themes and/or plugins in one WP installation, which should be updated with the script), or include it directly in a theme or plugin.
+The script uses the GitLab tags to check for a new version.

 ## Usage as a WordPress plugin